LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 ## Limitation of REST API Toolkit

-This section describing about the issue when using the REST API Toolkit on macOS or Linux.
+This section describing the issue when using the REST API Toolkit on macOS or Linux.
 At the time we write this article, we understand that the Toolkit has the following limitation.

 * It supports only Windows Platform because the Toolkit still building with .NET Framework 4.x.